jason-dark/proompt/src/commands/document-dir/proompt.md

 ## Integration Patterns

-[How this module connects to others, API contracts, event patterns]
+[How this directory connects to other parts of the codebase, API contracts, event patterns]
 ```

 **3. LLM Implementation Guidance (100-125 lines)**